mateuszigbt/GhostTimer/README.md

 # Ghost timer
-Simple stopwatch to supporting ghost countdown.
+Simple stopwatch to supporting ghost countdown in background.